open-telemetry/opentelemetry-go/example/otel-collector/README.md

 Jaeger UI is available at [http://localhost:16686](http://localhost:16686).
 Navigate there in your favorite web-browser to view the generated traces.
+After go application running, you can see the service name `test-service` in Searh bar.

 ## Prometheus

 Navigate to [http://localhost:9090](http://localhost:9090) to view the Prometheus dashboard.
+After go application running, you can query metrics by expression `work_duration / 1000` in the query bar.
+Result is duration of sample work in seconds.